Descartes’ Modal Metaphysics

 As for the freedom of the will, the way in which it exists in God is quite different from the way in which it exists in us.
 It is self-contradictory to suppose that the will of God was not indifferent from eternity with respect to everything that has happened or will ever happen; for it is impossible to imagine that anything is thought of in the divine intellect as good or true, or worthy of belief or action or omission, prior to the decision of the divine will to make it so.
 (Sixth Replies, AT 7:431–32, CSM 2:291)

-Descartes holds that God is free in creating the eternal truth about the radii of a circle.
+Descartes holds that God is free in creating the eternal truth that the radii of a circle are equal.
 If God’s freedom in this and other cases just consists in His complete indifference and independence, then the Cartesian claim that God is free to do x does not entail that there exists the possibility that God not do x or that there exists the possibility that God do something else.
-As Descartes makes very clear, such possibilities exist only if God takes the extra step of creating them.

 Descartes makes a number of otherwise puzzling claims about God’s freedom to create the eternal truths, but if we interpret these in the light of Descartes’ stated conception of divine freedom, they begin to look fairly mundane.
 A problem, however, is that taken together the claims encourage the reading that Descartes is a necessitarian.
 We consider for example the following comment that Descartes makes to Mersenne: